NATURAL STONE COUNTERTOPS COST: Types, Benefits, Durability, Maintenance, Expert Installation

 8. Can natural stone countertops stain easily?

-Some stones, like marble and limestone, can stain if not sealed properly.
+Some stones, like marble, can stain if not sealed properly.
 Spills should be cleaned quickly to avoid damage.
 Sealing helps reduce staining risks.
 Proper care keeps the surface protected.

 9. Are natural stone countertops worth the money?